 Never My Fault: Commonplace.
 A heel can never accept they lost a match legitimately, they will accuse their opponent of using illegitimate tactics or manipulating a weakness.
 Can often lead into another feud arc if they blame their loss on an ally involved (and usually try beat that point into them).

-WWE is notorious for frequent attempts to distance itself from the concept of wrestling; instances include (but are not limited to) billing itself as "Sports Entertainment" rather than 'professional wrestling', press releases to magazines playing the trope straight, exclusively referring to wrestlers as "Superstars" rather than 'wrestlers', referring to Fans as "the WWE Universe"; and, most lately, discarding its own name (World Wrestling Entertainment) – 'WWE' is now officially not an acronym, the company is purely named as WWE.
+WWE is notorious for frequent attempts to distance itself from the concept of wrestling; instances include (but are not limited to) billing itself as "Sports Entertainment" rather than 'professional wrestling', press releases to magazines playing the trope straight, exclusively referring to wrestlers as "Superstars" rather than 'wrestlers', referring to Fans as "the WWE Universe"; and, most lately, discarding its own name (World Wrestling Entertainment) – 'WWE' is now officially not an acronym; although the company's legal name is still World Wrestling Entertainment, it does business exclusively as WWE.

 Zigzagged now; the word "wrestler" is part of WWE Champ CM Punk's Insistent Terminology, and WWE has relented somewhat on the policy, reportedly due to falling ratings.